What is a HIPAA Covered Entity?

 Covered Entity?
 Business Associates?
-The HIPAA regulation is full of unusual language which can make the process of complying with the rule very challenging.
-Before you can comply, you'll first need to understand who and what HIPAA applies to.
+The Health Insurance Portability and Accessibility Act is full of unusual language which can make the process of complying with the rule very challenging.
+Before you can achieve HIPAA compliance, you'll first need to understand who and what HIPAA applies to.
 Here we break down what is and what isn't a covered Entity.

-One of the original reasons for the creation of HIPAA was to secure and protect private health care information.
+One of the original reasons for the creation of the HIPAA rules was to secure and protect individuals health care information.
 Who uses that information the most?
 Covered Entities.
-But you may ask, what is a covered entity?
+But you may ask, what is a covered entity under HIPAA?
 The answer is pretty easy: anyone that provides treatment, payment, or operations in healthcare.

 The HIPAA law breaks those organizations down into three categories: Healthcare Providers, Health Plans, and Healthcare Clearinghouses.